ECE444-2023Fall/UofT-EventHub/README.md

 OrganizerDetails(<ins>username</ins>, <ins>name</ins>, averageRating, minRating, maxRating, numRating, <ins>logoID</ins>)
+> This table details about the organizer
 - username may only belong to organizers.
 - averageRating, minRating, maxRating are self-explanatory.
 - numRating is the number of ratings the organizer has received.

 OrganizerEventDetails(username, <ins>eventID</ins>)
+> This table stores details about the events that belong to an organizer
 - username may only belong to organizers.
 - eventIDs for the events an organizer has organized

 UserDetails(<ins>username</ins>, campus, degree, year, department, sex)
-- Contains information that can help organizers target certain target user audiences
+> Contains information that can help organizers target certain target user audiences
 - username here only includes user, organizers do not need to provide details.
 - campus can take one of three values: UTSG, UTSC, UTM
 - degree can be either undergraduate/graduate programs